 FSD’s basic operations include archiving and dissemination of research data for reuse, but we also offer several other types of services for researchers, students and everyone else interested in issues regarding research data.

 The Aila Data Service provides access to data archived at FSD, in accordance with the conditions set for each dataset.
-On Aila, there are nearly 1,300 datasets, roughly 200 of which are qualitative.
+On Aila, there are over 1,600 datasets, almost 300 of which are qualitative.
 Registered Aila users include students, teachers and researchers from all Finnish universities and polytechnics.

 CESSDA is a pan-European research infrastructure consisting of data archives across Europe.
 CESSDA provides training and data services free of charge.
 Finland is a member of and FSD is a national service provider for CESSDA.
 The CESSDA Data Catalogue contains metadata of all data in the holdings of CESSDA’s service providers.